Aliases for HTR3A Gene

 GeneCards Summary for HTR3A Gene

-HTR3A (5-Hydroxytryptamine (Serotonin) Receptor 3A, Ionotropic) is a Protein Coding gene.
-Diseases associated with HTR3A include hypochondriasis and fibromyalgia.
+HTR3A (5-Hydroxytryptamine Receptor 3A) is a Protein Coding gene.
+Diseases associated with HTR3A include Motion Sickness and Serotonin Syndrome.
 Among its related pathways are CREB Pathway and SIDS Susceptibility Pathways.
-GO annotations related to this gene include receptor activity and serotonin receptor activity.
+GO annotations related to this gene include receptor activity and extracellular ligand-gated ion channel activity.
 An important paralog of this gene is HTR3D.

 UniProtKB/Swiss-Prot for HTR3A Gene